arobson/consequent/docs/storage-adapters.md

 ### `create (actorType)`

-Creates an eventStore instance for a specific type of actor.
+Creates and returns an eventStore instance for a specific type of actor.

 ### `getEventsFor (actorId, lastEventId)`